At a Glance

 ✨Tip Number 4

 Research City Property Glasgow LLP and its relationship with Glasgow City Council.
-Understanding their vision, values, and recent projects will allow you to tailor your discussions and show that you're genuinely interested in contributing to their goals.
+Understanding their goals and challenges will help you tailor your discussions and show how you can contribute to their success.

 We think you need these skills to ace Chartered Surveyor - Valuations & Disposals